mehedithedue/ieltsPrep/readme.md

 ## Project Overview
-Thisi is due to personal IELTS / Celpip tracking project consists of a **Laravel ** and an **Angular **, containerized using Docker and managed with Docker Compose.
+This project consists of a **Laravel Backend** and an **Angular Frontend**, containerized using Docker and managed with Docker Compose.

 ## Prerequisites
 - Docker & Docker Compose installed